Inside the Embryology Laboratory at Ovation Fertility San Antonio

 Day 2: Embryos are allowed to continue growing without being disturbed.

 Day 3: Embryonic development is assessed and a decision is made about next steps.
 In most cases, we will return the embryos to the incubator where they will continue to grow.
 In rare cases, we consider embryo transfer, or even embryo biopsy on day 3.
-If we are going to do your embryo biopsy on day 3, an embryologist will remove a single cell from each viable embryo for preimplantation genetic screening (PGS) or diagnosis (PGD) at this time.
+If we are going to do your embryo biopsy on day 3, an embryologist will remove a single cell from each viable embryo for preimplantation genetic testing (PGT) at this time.

 Day 4: Embryos are allowed to continue growing without being disturbed.